awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-client-command-line.md

   The connection automatically closes after about 10 seconds of inactivity\.

 ------
-#### [ Windows PowerShell ]
+#### [ PowerShell ]

-You can use the `Test-NetConnection` cmdlet to connect to the Amazon SES SMTP server\.
+You can use the [Test\-NetConnection](https://docs.microsoft.com/en-us/powershell/module/nettcpip/test-netconnection) cmdlet in PowerShell to connect to the Amazon SES SMTP server\.

+**Note**
+The `Test-NetConnection` cmdlet can determine whether your computer can connect to the Amazon SES SMTP endpoint\.
+However, it doesn't test whether your computer can make an implicit or explicit SSL connection to the SMTP endpoint\.
+To test an SSL connection, you can either install OpenSSL for Windows, or complete the procedure in [Using the Command Line to Send Email Using the Amazon SES SMTP Interface](#send-email-using-openssl) to send a test email\.

+**To connect to the SMTP interface using the `Test-NetConnection` cmdlet**
-+ In Windows PowerShell, enter the following command to connect to the Amazon SES SMTP server:
++ In PowerShell, enter the following command to connect to the Amazon SES SMTP server:

   ```
   Test-NetConnection -Port 587 -ComputerName email-smtp.us-west-2.amazonaws.com
   ```

-  In the preceding command, replace *email\-smtp\.us\-west\-2\.amazonaws\.com* with the URL of the Amazon SES SMTP endpoint for your AWS Region\.
-For more information, see [Regions and Amazon SES](regions.md)\.
+  In the preceding command, replace *email\-smtp\.us\-west\-2\.amazonaws\.com* with the URL of the Amazon SES SMTP endpoint for your AWS Region, and replace *587* with the port number\.
+For more information about regional endpoints in Amazon SES, see [Regions and Amazon SES](regions.md)\.

   If the connection was successful, you see output that resembles the following example:

   ```
   ComputerName     : email-smtp.us-west-2.amazonaws.com
-  RemoteAddress    : 52.35.84.126
+  RemoteAddress    : 198.51.100.126
   RemotePort       : 587
   InterfaceAlias   : Ethernet
-  SourceAddress    : 172.31.20.46
+  SourceAddress    : 203.0.113.46
   TcpTestSucceeded : True
   ```